 Latest COVID-19 Health and Guidance Information - Read here ›

-A lot of people think that most non-recyclable waste i.e., the stuff that goes in your general waste or residual bin, goes to landfill and that the recyclable waste is shipped off to a foreign country.
-But actually, if you live in the North East of England where we operate, the general household waste that you put in your general waste bin will be sent to Energy from Waste facilities (EfW), such as those on Teesside.
+Many people believe that non-recyclable waste, the stuff that ends up in your general waste or residual bin, heads straight to landfills, while recyclable waste is shipped off to foreign countries.
+However, if you live in the North East of England, where J&B Recycling operates, your general household waste takes a different route.
+It's sent to Energy from Waste (EfW) facilities, such as those on Teesside.

-So, you need to bear in mind that not all recycling plants are able to accept the same types of waste, so you should always check your local authorities’ website to see what you can include in your recycling bin.
+Remember that not all recycling plants accept the same types of waste.
+Check your local authorities' guidelines to determine what is acceptable in your recycling bin.